 Johnnie Walker marketed his 'Walker's Kilmarnock Whisky' which then became 'Johnnie Walker's'.

-William Wallace may have been born at Ellerslie near Kilmarnock; his father's stronghold was at Riccarton.
+William Wallace may have been born at Ellerslie or Elderslie near Kilmarnock; his father's stronghold was at Riccarton.